 Let’s say, on Facebook you want to post 5 times a day on weekdays and only twice a day on weekends:

-Having a personalized posting schedule is very convenient since you won’t have to think about how much you have already posted on a particular day or when to schedule your next publication.
+Having a personalized schedule in your social media content calendar is very convenient since you won’t have to think about how much you have already posted on a particular day or when to schedule your next social media post.

-You can always check to see to what extent you are aligned with your goals by looking at the colored bar above the calendar.
-If you have fewer posts scheduled than you had planned, the bar won’t reach the dotted line:
+You can always check to see to what extent you are aligned with your goals by looking at the colored bar above the calendar:

 Schedule Your Social Content

-To schedule your first publication, click on any time slot and complete the following wizard with information about your post.
+To schedule your first publication, click on any time slot and complete the posting wizard with information about your post.

 When scheduling posts on Twitter, don’t bother counting characters for each line of your text.
 The tool has a built-in character count for Twitter posts, so if you go beyond the limit, it will let you know with a red highlight:

-Variety is the spice of life.
-The tool provides you with four different options for scheduling your content:
+The tool provides you with five different options for scheduling your content:

 Add your post to the queue, in which case it will be scheduled for the next available time slot per your schedule settings.